 "Contemplacao," penned by Jao Theodore (J.T.)
 Meirelles, considered one of the creators of samba-jazz, is the highlight of the disc, moving in mid-tempo mode, the melody is infectious and catchy.
 From that gentler chart, Santos once again moves into high-energy territory on the Victor Assis Brasil tune "Pro Zeca" containing a slice of the samba sound, the music is contains some of Binney's best work, another Alves piano charge and Santos' expressive drum solos.

 Closing with a very fine rendition of the Dori Caymmi composition "Ninho da Vespa," Santos' In Session caps an exciting set of vibrant Brazilian jazz complete with an interesting selection of music, a heavy percussive base and a stellar crew that brings the music to life.

-Sabor Carioca; From The Lonely Afternoons; De Ton Pra Tom; Xibaba; Contemlacao; Prozeca; Amphibious; Ninho Da Vespa.
+Sabor Carioca; From the Lonely Afternoons; De Ton Pra Tom; Xibaba; Contemplacao; Pro Zeca; Amphibious; Ninho Da Vespa.

-Adriano Santos: drums, percussion; David Binney: alto saxophone, soprano saxophone; Helio Alves: piano; Dave Ambrosio: acoustic bass; Dende: percussion.
+Adriano Santos: drums, percussion; David Binney: alto saxophone; Helio Alves: piano; David Ambrosio: acoustic bass; Dende: percussion.